Victoria Falls Safari Tours & Holidays - Tailor Made for You

 The Towns of Victoria Falls

 The actual waterfalls of the Victoria Falls divide the nations of Zimbabwe and Zambia.
-Both have formed settlements on either side of Victoria Falls and river banks and both make a living out of tourism, wildlife, international visitors and the trade that passes the bridge between the towns and nations.
+Both have formed settlements on either side of Victoria Falls and her Zambezi river banks and both make a living out of tourism, wildlife, international visitors and the trade that passes the bridge between the towns and nations.

 Zambian Safaris in the south of the nation are not as high brow as some of their Tanzanian equivalents, but there is a real feeling of being in Africa here.